nens/threedi-docs/source/d_viewing_results_mi.rst

 Viewing and Analysing 3Di results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We have various tools developped to assist users in analysing a viewing their results.
+We have various tools developed to assist users in analysing a viewing their results.
 In this section, some of these are described.

 .. _waterbalance: